Kering Award for Sustainable Fashion

 What if wearing a T-shirt can alleviate global warming?

 What is the ecological role of the fashion industry as we struggle through climate change??

 Post Carbon Fashion

 What is sustainability?
 How is sustainability perceived in the context of fashion?
 And, how do we define and approach sustainable practices?

 How we define sustainability will inform how we make sustainable decisions and how we adapt and change our current practices.
 Once we compare our contemporary approach to fashion sustainability and draw parallels from the Mitigation Hierarchy (Business and Biodiversity Offsets Programme), it is not difficult to identify the blind spot where there is no fashion company that is tapping into — positive environmental contribution that actually nurtures the ecosystem instead of against it.

-I, therefore, propose a different approach to understanding sustainability, which I have coined as Regenerative Sustainability Activism.
+We, therefore, propose a different approach to understanding sustainability, which we have coined as Regenerative Sustainability Activism.